TerrySimBar/heart_disease_predictor_app/README.md

 #### CSS Styling
 The CSS file (`index_style.css` and `result_style.css`) is used to style the HTML elements.
 The following are the key steps in the styling process:

-navbar: with title and functioning buttons

-body: background picture with no repeat

-formWizard: size, position, padding, linear gradient color, shadow
 1. **Set Up the Body** The `body` element is styled with a background image set to `no-repeat` and `center`.
 2. **Set Up the Navbar** The `navbar` element is styled with gradient colors and functioning buttons that link to external resources.